the-turing-way/the-turing-way/templates/chapter-template/chapter-content/chapter-checklist.md

   - Consecutive headers
   - Labels and cross referencing
   - Using images
-  - latin abbreviations
+  - Latin abbreviations
   - References and citations
-  - title casing
+  - Title casing
-  - matching headers with reference in table of content
+  - Matching headers with reference in table of content

 -->